partykit/partykit/apps/blog/src/content/blog/ai-interactions-with-tldraw.md

 - We can tell the poet to **circle.** This is just to prove that we can programmatically control the cursor NPC.
 - We can ask the poet to **compose a poem.** Behind the scenes this is using OpenAI.
 It’s neat to see the locus of attention of the NPC move with the cursor – you have a better idea what the NPC is “thinking” about.

 You can also see that the NPC can speak into the chat.
+An earlier version didn’t have chat and it felt too constrained.

 <video autoplay muted loop src="/content-images/ai-interactions-with-tldraw/demo/3-painter.mp4"></video>